lincheney/ffcli/README.md

 Different Firefox profiles will have their own socket which is always located in the profile directory.
 When using `ffcli.py` profiles located in the default location can be specified by name (i.e. `ffcli.py -P PROFILE_NAME`) but profiles located in other places must be specified by path.
+If you are not sure where it is, you can find it in Firefox in the extension's `Preferences` tab or in Chrome in the `Extension Options` page.

 ### Using the CLI